Azure/AzureStack-QuickStart-Templates/sql-2016-ha/Readme.md

 ## Notes

-The images used to create this deployment are
+The images used to create this deployment are:

 +	AD - Windows Server 2016 Image
 +	SQL Server - SQL Server 2016 SP1 on Windows Server 2016 Image
 +	SQL IAAS Extension 1.2.18